Part 5 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 In the last guide, we completed our first quest and earned a new belt as a reward.
 Equipping it on our character is as easy as finding it in our bags and then right-clicking on it.

-Each piece of gear you collect in World of Warcraft (with the exception of shirts, low quality or cosmetic items) have stats on them.
-These stats directly contribute the amount of power your character has.
+Each piece of gear you collect in World of Warcraft (with the exception of shirts, or low-quality/cosmetic items) will have stats on them.
+Stats directly contribute to the amount of power your character has.
 You can see your character’s total stats on the right side of the character info window.

 Now let’s talk a little more about what these stats do.
 Our new hunter has a few stats but will gain many different stats as she levels.
 In general, we can break these stats down into three categories: primary, secondary, and tertiary.

-There are two primary stats which every class and spec have in common:
+There are two primary stats that every class and spec have in common:

 - Stamina – impacts the amount of HP you have